mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/best-practices.md

 ### Actions that apply to specific Channels
 - Recommendation: Have your plugin register the actions to [the channel header](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerChannelHeaderButtonAction).
 This makes it quickly accessible by users and actions apply to the channel they're viewing.

 You can additionally [register a slash command](https://developers.mattermost.com/extend/plugins/server/reference/#API.RegisterCommand) on the server-side to take channel-specific actions.
 - Examples: Jira project subscriptions to a channel; Zoom meeting posts to a channel

 ![Custom Channel header Button](/img/extend/bp-channel-header.png)

 ### Actions that apply to specific messages
 - Recommendation: Have your plugin register a [post dropdown menu component](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerPostDropdownMenuComponent) with some text, icon and an action function.
-This adds your action to the "More Actions" post menu dropdown.
+This adds your action to the "More Actions" post menu dropdown for easy discovery.
-- Examples: Create or attach to Jira issue from a message; Copy a message to another channel; report an inappropriate message
+- Examples: Create or attach to Jira issue from a message; copy a message to another channel; report an inappropriate message

 ![post dropdown menu](/img/extend/bp-post-dropdown-menu.png)

 ### Actions related to files or images
 - Recommendation: Have your plugin register a [file upload method](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerFileUploadMethod) with some text, icon and an action function.
-This adds your action to the file upload menu.
+This adds your new action to the file upload menu.
 - Examples: File sharing from OneDrive or GDrive; Draw plugin for sketches

 ![file upload action](/img/extend/bp-file-upload.png)